loose-bit-labs/futuristica/README.md

 Note: it will also create a symbolic link from the main directory to the latest training run for convenience / laziness.

+Note: futuristica.py now has matlib integration to show realtime plot and most recent image, so you may not see much use in the helpers.

+You can use TrainSpotting.py but it can be buggy cuz tk is buggy.

 The script `historic-output.sh` will
 - look at the output png's from training
 - display the latest one